 - The Santorini ferry port is small, but it’s also one of the most heavily-used in Greece – so it can be hectic, especially during the summer high season.
 Expect some chaos, and arrive at least an hour before your ferry’s scheduled departure.
 This will give you enough time to pick up your tickets (do this first, as ticket collection points can get crowded just prior to departure) and chill out at the port, knowing that your spot on the boat is secured.
 In addition to the passenger waiting station, Athinios Port also has a few small minimarts and cafes; it’s easy and pleasant to grab a bite or a drink while you wait.

 Should I buy my ferry tickets in advance or at the port?

 - Santorini is a Greek island-hopping hot spot, so it’s a good idea to purchase ferry tickets in advance – especially for travel between June and September.
 During spring, fall, and winter, it’s usually not a problem to show up at the port an hour early and purchase tickets there, but I still like to book in advance if possible, just to be on the safe side.
-FerryHopper.com’s search function makes it easy to research ferry routes, schedules, and prices, whether you’re buying in advance from their website or purchasing at the port.
+FerryHopper.com has an easy to use search function to research ferry routes, schedules, and prices whether you’re buying in advance from their website or purchasing at the port.
 Ferryhopper is also great at contacting their customers to inform them of any ferry changes, cancelations, or delays; if you’re buying in advance, I recommend doing so through their website.
-Some ferry lines offer e-tickets, which can be booked online through Ferryhopper.
+Most ferry lines offer e-tickets, which can be booked online through Ferryhopper.
 Any other tickets booked in advance can be collected at the port an hour prior to the ferry’s departure.